santakd/santakd/README.md

 ---

-> ⚡️ *“Engineering excellence is not how fast we build, but how long what we build lasts in production.”* — @santak
+> ⚡️ *“Engineering excellence is not how fast we build, but how long what we build lasts in production.”* — @santakd

 ---